 Pope Pius IX, or "Pio Nono," is perhaps one of the most well known of modern popes, having reigned as Roman pontiff from the years 1846 to 1878.
 It is no doubt the length of his tenure, which at 31.5 years is second only to St. Peter himself and a few years longer…

 Many Catholic pilgrims who travel to Paris make a stop at Picpus Chapel to pray and visit the attached Cimetière de Picpus (Picpus Cemetery).
-This is a place of prayer where hundreds of martyrs are entombed and where a famous statue in the chapel draws the faithful to pray …
+This is a place of prayer where hundreds of martyrs of the French Revolution are entombed and where a venerable statue in the chapel…

 The church of Hosios Loukas (St. Luke) is a monastic church located near the small town of Distomo, Greece.
 The main church (which is referred to as a 'Katholikon') was built in circa A.D.
 1011-1012 and is considered one of the very best preserved examples of Middle…